-Convergence unifies storage and compute into one turnkey product.
+Convergence architecture is the unification of storage and compute into one turnkey product.
 Adding networking into the mix with a software-defined approach is known as hyperconvergence.
 Note that hyperconvergence is not a turnkey product like convergence.
 Both convergence and hyperconvergence deliver virtualization to data infrastructures, offering solutions for advanced computing needs of flexibility and scalability by incorporating hypervisors.
 The convergence architecture varies depending on rather it’s converged infrastructure (CI) or hyperconverged infrastructure (HCI).

 The Details of Convergence Architecture